Kika (2025 film)

 Kika is a 2025 drama film directed by Alexe Poukine from a screenplay she co-wrote with Thomas Van Zuylen.
 It is her narrative feature directorial debut.
 The film stars Manon Clavel in the title role.
 It is a co-production of France and Belgium.

 The film had its world premiere at the Critics' Week section of the 2025 Cannes Film Festival on 16 May 2025, and was theatrically released in Belgium on 25 June 2025 by Imagine Films.
+At the 2025 René Awards, it received eight nominations, including Best First Feature Film and Best Director for Poukine.

 Premise

 A woman discovers she is pregnant with her second child while facing the death of her partner.